Posting on Social Media Is Easy, But Good Marketing Isn’t

 Anyone can post on social media.
-A photo here, a caption there, maybe a few emojis and a hashtag or two.
+A photo, a caption, maybe a few emojis and some hashtags.
 Done.
-It takes two minutes — if that.
-And that’s exactly why so many businesses fall into the trap of thinking they’ve got their marketing covered.
+It takes two minutes, if that.
+That’s exactly why so many businesses fall into the trap of thinking they’ve got their marketing covered.

 Why “just posting” isn’t enough